Josef-Friedrich/mscxyz/README.md

 ```
 usage: mscxyz.py rename [-h] [-d] [-f FORMAT] [-a] [-n]

-Placholders you can use in the format string (-f, --format):
+Tokens you can use in the format string (-f, --format):

 	- %title%
 	- %title_1char%  The first character of the token 'title'.